NWC's Coronavirus Response:

 Q: In what ways will food service be different?

-A: Creative Dining Services, our food service provider, has published a “playbook” that guides its service at all of its 70 locations across the country.
-We will follow this playbook as we continue to offer a top-notch dining experience for you.
-Some of the changes you can expect to see in the fall are:
+A: Creative Dining Services, our food service provider, has published a “playbook” that guides its staff at all 70 CDS locations across the country.
+Students will still get delicious, nutritious food and a top-notch dining experience.
+But they can expect some changes, such as:

-- The removal of self-serve stations, such as the salad bar, ice cream machine, silverware dispensers, etc. Your favorite foods will still be available, but they will be served by campus dining staff.
+- The removal of self-serve stations, such as the salad bar, ice cream machine, silverware dispensers, etc.; students’ favorite foods will still be available, but they will be served by campus dining staff

 - Continual sanitation of all service area and dining surfaces

-- Contactless food delivery for students in quarantine or who are ill
+- Contactless food delivery for students in isolation

 Q: Will students be able to travel home for breaks?